mohamednagy/Permissions-Handler/README.md

     'redirectUrl' => null,

-    /**
+    **
     * Aggressive Mode define the attitude of PermissionsHandler for handling permissions
-    * True: means that the the method SHOULD has permissions written in its DocBlock and the user should has at least on of those permissions to allow acccess to this method
+    * True:    1- Method SHOULD has permissions assiged to allow access, if no, then this method considered as a private and no direct access is allowed
+    *          2- User SHOULD has all the permissions assiged to this method to allow access
-    * False: if there are no permissions for this method then its considered as a public and PermissionsHandler will allow access
+    * False:   1- If there are no permissions for this method then its considered as a public and PermissionsHandler will allow access
-    */
+    *          2- If the user has one of the assigned permissions to the method then allow access */
     'aggressiveMode' => false,